rtmigo/precise_kt/README.md

 `kahanSumOf` implements Kahan [compensated summation algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) in its traditional form.

-The calculation accuracy is slightly lower than `accurateSumOf` (by Klein), but still much better than the naive sum.
+The calculation accuracy is slightly lower than `preciseSumOf` (by Klein), but still much better than the naive sum.

 ```kotlin